Simple and Practical Mental Health

 References

-Copyright 2016, Rajnish Mago, MD.
+Copyright © 2016 to 2025, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

-Disclaimer: The content on this website is provided as general education for medical professionals.
-It is not intended or recommended for patients or other laypersons, or as a substitute for medical advice, diagnosis, or treatment.
-Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
-Healthcare professionals should always check this website for the most recently updated information.
+Disclaimer: The material on this website is provided as general education for medical professionals.
+It is not intended for patients or other laypersons, nor is it a substitute for medical advice, diagnosis, or treatment.
+Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
+Healthcare professionals should always check this website for the most up-to-date information.